SeroC00l/Psiris_Project/README.md

 URLs: The application's URLs map HTTP requests to views.
 The URLs are defined in the urls.py file.
 The project also includes a virtual environment for Python dependencies, which can be installed using the requirements.txt file.

-Overall, this project provides a simple and practical example of how to build a web application with Django, including user authentication, data modeling, and view rendering.

 Installation

-Clone the repository: git clone https://github.com/SeroC00l/Psiris_Project Create and activate a virtual environment: python -m venv and source venv/bin/activate (for Unix-based systems) or venv\Scripts\activate (for Windows)
+Clone the repository: git clone https://github.com/SeroC00l/Psiris_Project

+Activate a virtual environment: navigate to the root directory of the repository and run in the terminal: venv\Scripts\activate

-Install the required packages: pip install -r requirements.txt Run the application: python manage.py runserver
+Install the required packages: pip install -r requirements.txt

+Run the application: python manage.py runserver